opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 .. note:: Audio clips loaded in sub-xsheets will not be included in the output soundtrack (see  :ref:`Using Sub-xsheets <using_sub-xsheets>`  ).

-.. note:: As the soundtrack cannot be played back when viewing files in the Toonz flipbook, you can activate the Use Default Viewer for Movie Formats option in the Preferences > General dialog in order to view files with their own default viewer, e.g. QuickTime for the MOV format, thus playing back the soundtrack as well.
+.. note:: As the soundtrack cannot be played back when viewing files in the OpenToonz flipbook, you can activate the Use Default Viewer for Movie Formats option in the Preferences > General dialog in order to view files with their own default viewer, e.g. QuickTime for the MOV format, thus playing back the soundtrack as well.

 .. tip:: **To play the contents of an audio column back:**